BetoRn/homebridge-trendnet-babycam/readme.md

 TRENDnet Baby Cam plugin for [Homebridge](https://github.com/nfarina/homebridge)

-Creates a Switch for that starts/stops the pre-installed lullabies and a temperature sensor
+Creates a Switch for that starts/stops the music from the SD card and a temperature sensor

 ## Configuration